apache/openwhisk/core/standalone/README.md

       --dev-user-events-port  <arg>   Specify the port for the user-event service.
 This mode can be used for local development of user-event service by
-                                      configuring the Prometheus to connect to
+                                      configuring Prometheus to connect to
                                       existing running service instance
       --disable-color-logging         Disables colored logging
       --kafka-docker-port  <arg>      Kafka port for use by docker based